Salmon and Bearnaise Sauce

 How to bake salmon

 This recipe bakes the salmon fillets in the oven.
 They can of course also be pan-seared on the hob, or grilled if you prefer, which will make them crispier on the outside.

 However, I find that if you cook them in the oven, you can concentrate better on making the Béarnaise sauce.
 Making the sauce does require some attention, and you then do not need to be watching the fish fillets in the pan.

-During baking, you may notice that a white substance releases from the salmon flesh.
+During baking, you may notice that a white substance is released from the salmon flesh.
 This is nothing to worry about.
 This is called albumin, and it is a protein that coagulates from the flesh of the fish during cooking.
 It will not harm you and is quite normal.

 Baking salmon fillets is so simple.
 You simply spray some olive oil on a baking sheet pan, season with salt and pepper and a squeeze of lemon, and cook the salmon fillet skin side down in the oven for between 12 and 15 minutes, depending a bit on the size of the fillet.